TeamSmil3y/PigeonPost/README.md

 # prototyperc
-Simple and easy to use Python HTTP framework with a focus on API usage
+Simple and easy to use Python web framework with a focus on API usage